About

 Producer, Studio Chizu

 Born November 5, 1976 in Ibaraki Prefecture, Japan.
 Producer and Chief Executive Officer of the animation studio, Studio CHIZU.
 After studying in the U.S., he joined MADHOUSE in 1999.
-Under the tutelage of Producer Masao Maruyama, he participated in numerous animation projects of high-profile creators, such as Rintaro, Gisaburo Sugii, Toshio Hirata and Morio Asaka.
+Under the tutelage of Producer Masao Maruyama, he participated in numerous animation projects of high-profile Born November 5, 1976. in Ibaraki Prefecture, Japan.
+Producer and CEO of Studio CHIZU.
+After studying in the U.S., he joined the animation production company MADHOUSE in 1999.
+Under the tutelage of Producer Masao Maruyama, he participated in numerous animation projects of high-profile creators, such as Rintaro, Gisaburo Sugii, Toshio Hirata, and Morio Asaka.
 Also, he was engaged in co-productions with foreign animation studios and live-action collaborations.
-At MADHOUSE, he produce one film of Yoshiaki Kawajiri, "Highlander: The Search for Vengeance" (2007), and two films of Mamoru Hosoda, "The Girl Who Leapt Through Time" (2006) and "Summer Wars" (2009).
+At MADHOUSE, he produced one film of Yoshiaki Kawajiri, "Highlander: The Search for Vengeance" (2007), and two films of Mamoru Hosoda, "The Girl Who Leapt Through Time" (2006) and "Summer Wars" (2009).
 After he left MADHOUSE, he established Studio CHIZU with Mamoru Hosoda in 2011.
-Since then, he has exclusively produced works of Mamoru Hosoda: "Wolf Children" (2012), "The Boy and the Beast" (2015) and "MIRAI" (2018).
-The latest film, "MIRAI" (2018), was nominated for Best Animated Feature Film at the 76th Golden Globe Awards as the first Asian film and won Best Animated Feature Independent at the 46th's Annie Awards.
+Since then, he has exclusively produced works of Mamoru Hosoda: “Wolf Children" (2012), "The Boy and the Beast" (2015), "MIRAI" (2018), and "BELLE" (2021).
+"MIRAI" was nominated for Best Animated Feature Film at the 76th Golden Globe Awards as the first Asian film and won Best Animated Feature Independent at the 46th Annie Awards.
 Moreover, the film was also nominated for Best Animated Feature at the 91st Academy Awards, and he became a nominee.
 He has been a member of The Producer's Guild of America (PGA) and The Academy of Motion Picture Arts and Sciences (AMPAS) since 2019.